rcarmo/vagrant-docker/README.md

 # Vagrant AWS Provider

-This is a [Vagrant](http://www.vagrantup.com) 1.1+ plugin that adds an [AWS](http://aws.amazon.com) provider to Vagrant, allowing Vagrant to control and provision machines in EC2 and VPC.
+This is a [Vagrant](http://www.vagrantup.com) 1.1+ plugin that adds an [Docker](http://docker.io) provider to Vagrant, allowing Vagrant to control and provision containers in Docker.

 **NOTE:** This plugin requires Vagrant 1.1+,

 ## Features

-* Boot EC2 or VPC instances.
+* Boot Docker containers.
-* SSH into the instances.
+* SSH into the containers.
-* Provision the instances with any built-in Vagrant provisioner.
+* Provision the containers with any built-in Vagrant provisioner.
 * Minimal synced folder support via `rsync`.
-* Define region-specifc configurations so Vagrant can manage machines in multiple regions.

 ## Usage

+Install using Bundler.

-Install using standard Vagrant 1.1+ plugin installation methods.
-After installing, `vagrant up` and specify the `aws` provider.
+After installing, `vagrant up` and specify the `docker` provider.
 An example is shown below.

 ```
 $ vagrant plugin install vagrant-docker
 ...
-$ vagrant up --provider=aws
+$ vagrant up --provider=docker
 ...
 ```

-Of course prior to doing this, you'll need to obtain an AWS-compatible box file for Vagrant.
+Of course prior to doing this, you'll need to obtain an Docker-compatible box file for Vagrant.

 ## Quick Start

-After installing the plugin (instructions above), the quickest way to get started is to actually use a dummy AWS box and specify all the details manually within a `config.vm.provider` block.
+After installing the plugin (instructions above), the quickest way to get started is to actually use a dummy Docker box and specify all the details manually within a `config.vm.provider` block.
 So first, add the dummy box using any name you want: